mattchley/learningComputer/Problems/Stack Problem 3-Evaluate Reverse Polish Notation.md

 - the stack will hold numbers until we hit a operator
 - then we use a switch case to determine the order of operations
 	- Pay particular attention to '-' and '/' because their positioning matters
+- After the operation is done we have to store the resulting value in the stack
-	-
+- as we do several

 ## Notes
-1. Youtube vid for info :https://www.youtube.com/watch?v=xWSO1PF8AwI
+1. Youtube vid for a guided view :https://www.youtube.com/watch?v=xWSO1PF8AwI